 Before developing a reward strategy, it's essential to have collected and

 reviewed relevant information and data to ensure you can fully understand what

 your local issues might be.

-The findings from your review will provide the context for your reward strategy, and help identify the drivers and implications for your future reward strategy.
+The findings from your review will provide the context and also help identify the drivers and implications for future reward strategies.

-A lot of work can be involved in the preparation and planning phase so it is advised that you allow enough time to do this.
-In order to work out the direction you want to take your reward strategy it is essential to know where you are now and so fully understanding your existing rewards situation is very important.
+A lot of work can be involved in the preparation and planning phase so it's important to allow enough time to do this.
+In order to work out the direction you want to take your reward strategy, it's essential to know where you are now, and so fully understanding your existing rewards situation is very important.

 How should I gather and review the information?

 You may want to consider setting up a project team which could assist in areas such as collecting and reviewing information, carrying out surveys and interviews.
 The team should be representative of the workforce including staff of varying levels, line managers and trade union representatives.
 By having the project team involved from the outset, it will increase their engagement and understanding of the project going forward.

 Read our case study from East London NHS Foundation Trust on how it reviewed its reward offer to aid recruitment and retention challenges and to ensure the reward offer reflected what staff want and value.